itzsash/SYNCHRONOUS-FIFO/README.md

 - **Memory Array**: Stores the FIFO data, which is indexed by read and write pointers (`fifo_mem`).
 - **Pointer Management**: Read and write pointers, along with wrapped pointers, control access to the FIFO memory, ensuring correct data sequencing (`rptr` and `wptr`).

-### Usage

-This FIFO design is suitable for digital systems where data needs to be queued and processed in a strict sequence.
-It's parameterization allows for easy customization, making it adaptable for various applications that require different FIFO depths or data widths.

 # Output